FINRA Arbitration Process

 FINRA arbitration is similar to court proceedings in a number of ways.
 First, both the investor and the respondent have the right to present their case before the arbitrator(s).
 Then, once both parties’ cases are heard, the arbitrators will retire to deliberate, like a jury.
 However, there are several differences that often make arbitration a better option for investors.

 In court, the appeals process can mean it would be years before you receive a final decision.
 Then, it can take even longer before you see your restitution, if ever.
-Your FINRA arbitration lawyer will analyze the details of your case to determine the best option for your financial recovery before moving forward.
+Your FINRA arbitration attorney will analyze the details of your case to determine the best option for your financial recovery before moving forward.

 What to Expect from Your FINRA Arbitration Hearing